tylergneill/Brucheion_tgn/README.md

 ./Brucheion -noauth true
 ~~~~

 > In Windows, this is equally possible with the command line.
-Otherwise, in order to start by double clicking on an icon while still also bypassing the authorization, it is necessary to first have a shortcut pointing to the .exe file.
-Then, under this shortcut's Properties menu, in the `Target` field, adding `-noauth true` at the end will cause this parameter to be passed in every time the shortcut is used.
+Otherwise, in order to start by double clicking on an icon while still also bypassing the authorization, it is necessary to first have a shortcut pointing to the `.exe` file.
+Then, under this shortcut's `Properties` menu, in the `Target` field, add `-noauth true` to the end.
+This will cause this parameter to be passed in every time the shortcut is used.

 ![screenshot](...)